May 7, 2018

 Defined by Forrester as the “central nervous system” that acts “as the strategic execution system of record,” an operational system of record is a platform through which work gets done.

-Unlike traditional project management solutions that are designed around structured project management processes, an OSR is an all-purpose workflow platform that provides relevant processes for both planned and unplanned work, accommodating both structured and unstructured elements.
+Unlike traditional project management software that are designed around structured project management processes, an OSR is an all-purpose workflow platform that provides relevant processes for both planned and unplanned work, accommodating both structured and unstructured elements.

 It works the way you work, for both planned and ad hoc tasks and projects, collecting data along the way to help you improve processes and efficiency.

 It’s a communication and collaboration hub.
 It’s an assignment and task-tracking system.
 It’s a real-time window into resource/capacity that provides insight into staff/resource utilization and productivity.